IOM the Netherlands

 Established in 1951, the International Organization for Migration (IOM) is the leading inter-governmental organization on migration and works closely with governmental, intergovernmental and non-governmental partners.
-In 2016 IOM joined the United Nations.
-IOM is dedicated to promoting humane and orderly migration for the benefit of all.
+As the United Nations Migration Agency, IOM is dedicated to promoting humane and orderly migration for the benefit of all.

 - Help ensure the orderly and humane management of migration.

 - Assist in the search for practical solutions to migration problems.